fleschutz/PowerShell/Docs/speak-checklist.md

 ## speak-checklist.ps1 - Speaks a checklist by text-to-speech

-This script speaks the given checklist by text-to-speech (TTS).
+This PowerShell script speaks the given checklist by text-to-speech (TTS).

 ## Parameters
 ```powershell